-Other than this change, for each named executive officer, the performance goals for 2019 were similar to those used in 2018.
-In this regard, substantial progress toward achieving the Company's previously disclosed portfolio rationalization and deleveraging plan continued to be a component of the non-financial strategic and operational performance improvement goals for 2019.
-In addition, with the continued refinement of the Company's strategic plan and to emphasize the importance of progress on this plan, executing on the Company's previously identified strategic imperatives (as referenced in greater detail below) was added as a component of the non-financial performance strategic and operational improvement goals in our annual cash incentive program.
+For each named executive officer, the performance goals for 2020 were similar to those used in 2019.
+In this regard, substantial progress toward achieving the Company's previously disclosed portfolio rationalization and deleveraging plan and executing on the Company's previously identified strategic imperatives (as referenced in greater detail below) continued to be components of the non-financial strategic and operational performance improvement goals for 2020.

-As in prior years, the Company's financial goals were based on the attainment of key financial objectives, including, where applicable, budgeted operating performance within the range of the Company's annual guidance to investors reflected in the Company's earnings release issued in February 2019 (the "2019 Performance Objectives").
+As in prior years, the Company's financial goals were based on the attainment of key financial objectives, including, where applicable, budgeted operating performance within the range of the Company's annual guidance to investors reflected in the Company's earnings release issued in February 2020 (the "2020 Performance Objectives").
+As a result of the highly uncertain environment related to the COVID-19 pandemic, the Company withdrew its 2020 financial guidance as discussed in a Current Report on Form 8-K filed by the Company on April 6, 2020; however, our 2020 Performance Objectives continued to be derived from the originally-issued financial guidance for purposes of determining annual cash incentive compensation for 2020, and no changes were made to the 2020 Performance Objectives as a result of the adverse conditions resulting from the pandemic.
 While the Company did not undertake a statistical analysis to quantify how difficult it would be to achieve the relevant targets used to determine cash incentive compensation awards, at the time the target levels were set, the Compensation Committee believed that achieving such target levels, although challenging, was possible with significant effort from the named executive officers.
 Accordingly, the likelihood of the named executive officers achieving their respective target levels was not known and historically, in any given year, not all of the target levels have been achieved.
 The Compensation Committee determined that it was appropriate to set rigorous financial targets used to determine the cash incentive compensation awards in order to motivate the named executive officers to meet the Company's business goals and to align named executive officers' interests with the goals and strategic initiatives established by the Company.

-The Company's 2019 Performance Objectives were as set forth in the tables below.
-Each goal target was scaled to achieve a partial award for less than targeted performance or above target award for exceptional performance as illustrated below:
+The Company's 2020 Performance Objectives were as set forth in the tables below.
+Each goal target was scaled to achieve a partial award for less than targeted performance or above target award for overachievement as illustrated below:

-2019 Adjusted EBITDA (\$ millions)
+2020 Adjusted EBITDA (\$ millions)

-%
+% of

-2019 % of Target
+2020 % of Target

 Adjusted Target Bonus

 EBITDA Attained Earned

-\$1,675 100% 100%
+\$1,725 100% 100%

-\$1,591 95% 75%
+\$1,639 95% 75%

-\$1,508 90% 50%
+\$1,553 90% 50%

-<\$1,508 <90% 0%
+<\$1,553 <90% 0%